 How to Fit Replacement Drum Paddle

 There isn’t a single method that works as they can vary in how they fit.
 Some of them may just push backwards or forwards and come out.
 Usually you need a small screwdriver pushed down 1 of the holes in the top of the paddle in order to release a retaining clip.
-Then the drum paddle can slide up or down lift off.
+Then the drum paddle can slide up or down, and lift off.

 If the drum paddle has come off altogether, or is so badly damaged that you need to pull it off you may be able to work out how it is attached by examining the broken paddle.